Scaredy-fox and return of the roe deer!

 Click for video

-The first data of 2015 is back from the camera traps that have been out on the North York Moors looking for pine marten.
+The first data is back from the camera traps that have been out on the North York Moors looking for pine marten.
 A couple of clips stood out – firstly, probably the most wimpy fox we’ve ever seen.

 The young fox clearly wanted the bait we’d left to attract any passing martens (usually smelly fish paste), but couldn’t pluck up the courage to go close enough to the camera for some reason.
 Interestingly, this is the exact same spot where we had another fox, over a year ago, also take an aversion to the camera trap.
 Perhaps these two are related?